shashanka2a/MenuPRO-App-main/README.md

-# MenuPRO - Next.js App
+# MenuOS - Next.js App

 A modern restaurant menu management and ordering system built with Next.js 14, TypeScript, and Tailwind CSS.